gwizdek/SystemReShock-UEVR-Plugin/README.md

 Welcome back to Citadel Station hackers...

-This UEVR plugin is inspired by wonderful work of Ashok and the team (CJ117, TimBurton and Markmon) who created the original UEVR plugin ([**Link**](https://github.com/Ashok0/SystemShock-UEVR)) and it borrows some of the fixes and ideas, so many thanks to the guys.
+This UEVR plugin is inspired by wonderful work of Ashok and the team (CJ117, TimBurton and Markmon), who created the original UEVR plugin ([**Link**](https://github.com/Ashok0/SystemShock-UEVR)) and it borrows some of the fixes and ideas, so many thanks to the guys.
 Also, let's not forget, that it wouldn't be possible without Praydog, the author of UEVR!

+Author's note: This release is a little bit rushed for the Christmas, so you may see some bugs.

 ## Features
 * 6DOF